Felicity Smoak (Arrowverse): Paralysis

 In the season four mid-season finale, Felicity and Oliver are shown to be attacked by gunmen, the resulting injuries leaving Felicity paralyzed from the waist down, as revealed in the episode "Blood Debts".
 Regarding the impact of Felicity's paralysis in season four, Rickards stated that "keeping Felicity's voice and keeping her attitude towards life positive while faced with this total rearrangement of her life was something I tried hard to portray".
 Executive producer Wendy Mericle expressed that Felicity was "try[ing] to maintain that level of optimism", but also that the show would demonstrate how she goes on "a little bit of a dark journey of her own as she tries to grapple with the reality of this new situation".
 Mericle further described Felicity's reaction as "really looking back at her life choices and doing some hard thinking and reevaluating."
 She also stated that whilst Felicity's initial reaction to the news was seemingly calm, dealing with the day to day realities of the adjustments in her life would affect her greatly.

 The character regains her ability to walk with the help of a prototype microchip in the episode "Taken", designed by Curtis Holt.
 Talking about the storyline as a whole, Rickards expressed regret that more time was not taken to show the true impact of such life changing injuries on everyday life, but acknowledged that "that's not what our show is about".
-Rickards also filmed a Public Service Announcement in conjunction with the Christopher and Dana Reeve Foundation advocating for advancements in the treatment of spinal injuries, released on the air date of the episode.
+Rickards also filmed a Public Service Announcement in conjunction with the Christopher & Dana Reeve Foundation advocating for advancements in the treatment of spinal injuries, released on the air date of the episode.

 Costume

-Arrow and Legends of Tomorrow co-developer and former showrunner Marc Guggenheim has insisted in interviews that he had no intention of transitioning Felicity into a costumed superhero stating in 2017 "for as long as I’m involved with the show, the two things I never want to do is kill off Thea and put Felicity in a mask and a costume."
-In the same year, Felicity did appear in a brief cameo in the penultimate season two episode of Legends of Tomorrow, "Doomworld", as a masked superhero in an alternate timeline, a choice Guggenheim stated was made because "we’ll probably never have the opportunity to do so again".
+Arrow and Legends of Tomorrow co-developer and former showrunner Marc Guggenheim has insisted in interviews that he had no intention of transitioning Felicity into a costumed superhero stating in 2017 "for as long as I'm involved with the show, the two things I never want to do is kill off Thea and put Felicity in a mask and a costume."
+In the same year, Felicity did appear in a brief cameo in the penultimate season two episode of Legends of Tomorrow, "Doomworld", as a masked superhero in an alternate timeline, a choice Guggenheim stated was made because "we'll probably never have the opportunity to do so again".

-During Arrow season three, flashbacks to her time at M.I.T. reveal that Felicity dressed as a 'goth'.
-This persona also appeared to Felicity in the hallucinations she suffered in the aftermath of her paralysis in season four.
-Talking about the younger Felicity's 'goth' persona, Rickards acknowledged that the costume design was 'a nod' to the character of Death in the DC comic book series The Sandman.